Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in the league.
+- The pitching staff for the Marlins has a collective 9.5 K/9, the first-best in MLB.

-- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Marlins have a 4.23 team ERA that ranks 17th across all MLB pitching staffs.

-- The Marlins rank 15th in baseball in home runs surrendered (152 total, 1.2 per game).
+- Marlins pitchers combine to allow 155 total home runs at a rate of 1.2 per game (to rank 14th in baseball).

-- Chargois makes his first start of the season for the Marlins.

 © 2023 Data Skrive.
 All rights reserved.